 Personality and Lifestyle

-Have you ever lived away from home before?
+• Have you ever been away from home for a long time?
 For how long?

 Where You Live